tail head cat sleep

 DESCRIPTION

 The functions described in this manual page are not cryptographically secure.
-Cryptographic applications should use arc4random(3) instead.
+Applications which require unpredictable random numbers should use arc4random(3) instead.

 SEE ALSO